Parliament House, Melbourne

-Parliament House is the meeting place of the Parliament of Victoria, one of the parliaments of the Australian states and territories.
+Parliament House is the meeting place of the Parliament of Victoria, one of the eight parliaments of the Australian states and territories.

 Located on Spring Street on the edge of the Hoddle Grid, the grand colonnaded front dominates the vista up Bourke Street.
 Construction began in 1855, and the first stage was officially opened the following year, with various sections completed over the following decades; it has never been completed, and the planned dome is one of the most well known unbuilt features of Melbourne.
 Between 1901 and 1927, it served as the meeting place of the Parliament of Australia, during the period when Melbourne was the temporary national capital.
 The building is listed on the Victorian Heritage Register.

 Background

 Site

 The Victorian gold rush and population boom led calls for greater democracy and a home for political debate in Victoria.
 Prior to the Colony of Victoria acquiring self-government in 1851, Governor Charles La Trobe instructed Surveyor General Robert Hoddle to select a site for the colony's new parliament to meet.
 Hoddle selected a site on the eastern hill at the top of Bourke Street, which commanded a view over the entire city.
 It was not until April 1854 that Eastern Hill, the current Spring Street site, was formally agreed to due to ongoing disagreements over the best location.